 Here’s a tip: If you are currently growing sprouts in a jar or in a plastic tray, take a picture of the base of those little guys with the flash on.
-If you see fuzzy, white, brown or black growth on them at all, that is poisonous mold.
+If you see fuzzy, white, brown, or black growth on them at all, that is poisonous mold.
 Other signs of fungal overgrowth include strange odors and any discoloration or bruising on the stem.

-Remember that any fungal growth on foods will spell trouble for someone who is on the healthy breast journey.
+Remember that any fungal growth on foods will spell trouble for someone who is on a healthy breast journey.
 If you are aiming to prevent or reverse breast cancer, mold toxicity on otherwise healthy food is the last thing you need.

 Microgreens Done Right

 What you do need, however, is the plethora of nutritional goodness (and yummy flavor) that safely-grown microgreens can provide.
 A 2012 joint study conducted by the University of Maryland and the United States Department of Agriculture looked at 25 different kinds of microgreens.
-They studied concentrations of ascorbic acid (vitamin C), tocopherols (vitamin E), phylloquinone (vitamin K), beta-carotene and other nutrients within them.
+They studied concentrations of ascorbic acid (vitamin C), tocopherols (vitamin E), phylloquinone (vitamin K), beta-carotene, and other nutrients within them.

 The results were surprising even for the researchers.
 On average, they found 4 to 40 times higher amounts of beneficial nutrients in the microgreens when compared to mature plants.
-Red cabbage microgreens, for example, had 40 times more vitamin E and six times more ascorbic acid than regular cabbage and cilantro microgreens had three times more beta-carotene than mature cilantro.
+Red cabbage microgreens, for example, had 40 times more vitamin E and six times more ascorbic acid than regular cabbage, and cilantro microgreens had three times more beta-carotene than mature cilantro.

 It used to be that the only folks in the know about microgreens were chefs who used them for their brilliant colors and pungent tastes.
 This is beginning to change, however.
 The word about micronutrients is getting out, enough to draw the attention of even mainstream medical databases like WebMD.

-My bet is soon you won’t have to go to a fine dining restaurant to get your share of microgreen goodness.
-Companies like Florida Microgreens, who grow their greens on hemp beds and use food safe trays to avoid harsh chemical runoff and mold, are changing the scene while educating the public at the same time.
+My bet is that soon you won’t have to go to a fine dining restaurant to get your share of microgreen goodness.
+Companies like Florida Microgreens, which grow their greens on hemp beds and use food-safe trays to avoid harsh chemical runoff and mold, are changing the scene while educating the public at the same time.
 I met Nick at an organic foods market and was so impressed with his system and the taste of the microgreens that I wanted to share this with you.
 He has generously offered a 10% discount to our community when you use the code: breastcancerconqueror

 Florida Microgreens is part of a growing movement of companies and farmers who want to bring these nutrient-rich foods to every household and are making plans to do so.
-My hope is that the trend of microgreens, which offers huge nutrition in tiny packages, keeps on growing!
+My hope is that the trend of microgreens, which offer huge nutrition in tiny packages, keeps on growing!
 I will keep you posted as I experiment with my kit.